How To Treat Genital Warts & Prevent Them From Coming Back

 If that’s not working, Mayo Clinic says they can be cut off surgically, too.
 You usually get either a local or general anesthesia when this happens, so you won’t feel it when it’s happening.
 Finally, your doctor can also remove the warts with lasers.
 This is usually a last resort for if nothing else is working, because the side effects can include scarring, whereas all other options usually just result in some discomfort.
 It can also be expensive.

 How To Keep Them From Coming Back

 Just getting rid of a wart or cluster of warts doesn’t always solve your problem, because the virus that caused the warts to begin with is still in your body.
 Research has found that anywhere from 30 to 70 percent of people who get their warts treated medically will get them again in around six months.
-Unfortunately, no medication currently exists to suppress HPV so that you won’t get another wart outbreak.
+While genital warts can be treated, unfortunately no medication currently exists to suppress HPV so that you won’t get another wart outbreak.

 The Bottom Line

 If you have HPV, it’s truly not the end of the world — and your immune system could clear it on its own like the badass it is.
 But in the meantime, if you get genital warts, you can experience some discomfort or embarrassment.
 That’s all totally natural, and it’s understandable you might want to do something about them.

 Of course, as always, you should definitely go talk to your doctor.
 They'll sort you out.
 And then you can get back to living your fabulous life!